 - If the amount you are paid in a week equals what you would be paid if you worked at least 20 hours and you were paid the federal minimum wage, and, for reasons beyond your control, the employment stops or wages decrease.
 The federal minimum wage in 2022 is still $7.25/hour –which means you need to earn $145 or more per week before taxes.

 - You left employment because it was seasonal or migratory, or you are between temporary jobs.

 - Acceptance of another job or enrollment in a school or training program requires you to move away or to leave your job.

 - You are under age 60 and resigned from your job but your employer considers it retirement.

-You don’t have to show good cause for leaving a job if you are exempt from work registration rules.
-106 C.M.R. § 362.340.
+You don’t have to show good cause for leaving a job if you are exempt from the voluntary quit rules.
+106 C.M.R. § 362.340

 If you need to show DTA good cause you need to verify the good cause.
 For example, give DTA a statement about the emergency situation with the name and phone number of someone who can confirm the information (a “collateral contact”).